INCY WINCY SPIDER ACTIVITIES!

 CHECK AND RE-ATTACH!

-• Occasionally check googly eyes, as they may hang off if the spider is shaken up a lot.
+• Occasionally, check googly eyes, as they may hang off if the spider is shaken up.
 The same applies to the rest of the pom pom spider, secure legs on black cardboard.

 FOR SPOOKY EFFECT!

-BAKER ROSS has a variety of fun craft projects for your kids to keep them busy!
+Etsy has a variety of fun craft projects for your kids! 🕷

-Paint, bounce, decorate, weave, sew, bead, or dangle, you won’t be disappointed in the different spider activities they are offering!
+Keeping your kids busy with paint, bounce, decorate, weave, sew, bead, or dangle, you won’t be disappointed in the different Incy Wincy Spider activities on offer!

-Check out books and pieces, they have a cool selection of entertaining books for kids!
+Check out PoundFun they have a cool selection of fancy dress costumes for kids!

 TO CONCLUDE!